aerial view of vatican city pilgrimage routes in europe

 The Way of St. Brigid, Ireland: Pilgrimage of the Kildare Saints

-Overview: Honoring St. Brigid, one of Ireland’s patron saints, this pilgrimage route takes travellers through the heart of Ireland.
+This Irish pilgrimage honours St. Brigid, one of Ireland’s patron saints; this pilgrimage route takes travellers through the heart of Ireland.
 Pilgrims experience the cultural and spiritual richness associated with St. Brigid and the Kildare saints.

 Highlights: St. Brigid’s Cathedral in Kildare, the Hill of Allen, and the tranquillity of the Irish midlands.